 The Meaning of our Chakras

 Each chakra expresses a different emotional quality, such as love or being able to express yourself.
 These qualities can manifest in a positive or negative way, depending on which direction your energy is heading.
-When our energy is moving downwards, we are stuck in our growth and may cling to bad habits which bind us to fear-based emotions.
-When we raise our energy upward, it also raises our consciousness, which clears away bad habits and desires.
 It all comes down to INTENTION.

 1st – Root Chakra

 This chakra is located at the base of the spine.
-It represents security.
+It represents physical security.
 When our consciousness is going downward in this chakra, we become too attached to material things, greedy, and insecure with ourselves.
-When we raise our energy up through this chakra, our relationship with the material world become healthy.
-We are not obsessively attached to material gain, remembering that human relationships are always more important than acquiring things.
+When we raise our energy up through this chakra, our relationship with the material world becomes balanced.

 2nd – Sacral

-The second chakra is about two inches below the belly button, in the area of the reproductive organs.
-This chakra represents creativity; not only for the ability to create new life but for the birthing of new ideas as well.
-It is also related to our emotions and how we use our sexual energy.
-In its lower form, it can cause a misuse of sexual energy with the goal of controlling and manipulating others.
+The second chakra is two inches below the belly button, in the area of the reproductive organs.
+This chakra represents creativity, and how we use sexual energy.
+In its lower form, it causes a misuse of sexual energy with the goal of manipulating others.
 As we raise our state of consciousness in this chakra, we no longer abuse our sexuality but use it in a respectful way.
-We learn to control our emotions, intimacy, and creativity in a healthy way that benefits all people involved.

 3rd – Solar Plexus